acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 ## Detailed involvement

+!!!Note:
+   The following detailed involvement log is provided as supplementary documentation of the development process.
+The previous sections summarize the main      contributions, decisions, and final results.

 ### Project onboarding and analysis

 At the beginning of my involvement, I had to become familiar with an existing project and its development environment.
 Since I was joining an already active codebase, my first objective was to understand the structure of Exerplaza, the technologies used by the project, and the workflow followed by the development team.